- Community Development (Building, Zoning, Planning)

 Community Development Block Grant

-PLEASE NOTE: The Town of Bristol Home Repair program, detailed below, will not be accepting applications until October 1, 2017.
-This is a requirement of the Rhode Island Office of Housing and Community Development.
-Please contact Jessica Pflaumer at 401-253-7000 ext.
-129 with any questions
+PLEASE NOTE: The Town of Bristol Home Repair program will be accepting applications beginning February 5, 2018.
+Please contact Chris Vitale at 401-253-7000 ext.
+129 with any questions.

-Once eligibility has been determined,the CDBG Program Manager will schedule an inspection with the CDBG Home Inspector and you, the homeowner.
-The Inspector will provide project specifications to the Program Manager, who will send the specifications to contractors on the Preferred Contractor list for bids.
-Under HUD regulations, the lowest bid will be chosen to complete the work.
+Once eligibility has been determined, the CDBG Program Manager will schedule an inspection with the CDBG Home Inspector and you, the homeowner.
+The Inspector will provide project specifications to the Program Manager, who will then send the specifications to contractors on the Preferred Contractor list for bids.
+Under Town regulations, the lowest bid will be chosen to complete the work.

-To learn more about the Town of Bristol's Home Repair Program process, read this Home Repair Operations Guide.
+To learn more about the Town of Bristol's Home Repair Program process, please contact Chris Vitale at email@example.com.

 |Income Level||Household Size||1||2||3||4||5||6||7||8|

 The Town also manages a Micro-Enterprise Grant Program for qualifying business owners with 5 or fewer employees.
 The Program Guidelines and application forms are available online here or in hard copy at the Department of Community Development Office.
 Business owners must meet the above household income limits.
 Grants may be made to eligible businesses for the purposes of capital improvements, inventory, signage, and other proposals deemed appropriate by the review committee and that is allowed by HUD regulations.